blaytenshi/vue-3-examples/README.md

 `eslint-fix` - Lints the project, all `.vue` and `.js` files.
 Will apply auto-fix.
 `build` - Builds the UI project.
 `preview` - Builds the UI project and serves it locally.
-`test:dev` - Executes a once off run of the tests with coverage.
+`test:unit` - Executes a once off run of the tests with coverage.
 Saves reports to `/test-reports` directory.
-`test:html-report` - Executes the once off tests with coverage and serves the report locally.
+`test:unit:html-report` - Executes the once off tests with coverage and serves the report locally.
+`test:e2e` - Executes end-to-end tests with Playwright `test:e2e:ui` - Executes end-to-end tests with Playwright but in a visible UI

 ## Node Version
 There is a minimum version of Node needed for development.
 Currently, the minimum version is: `21.1.0`